 Awaken and increase embodied awareness to the body’s language (small, unconscious movements, the body’s signals, and guiding us to sense into our bodies).

-Begin with the body’s katha/story, and explore how our longings, symbols, dreams, and images may serve as a point of entrance to listen to the body’s wisdom on perimenopause and menopause.
+Begin with the body’s katha/story, and explore how our longings, symbols, dreams, and images may serve as a point of entrance to listen to the body’s wisdom on perimenopause.

 Explore, play, move, and write.